patriciogonzalezvivo/lygia/README.md

 ```

+# Contributions

+LYGIA have a long way to go.
+Your support will be appreciated and rewarded.
+It can take many forms like: fixing bugs, expanding the crosscompatibility between GLSL/HLSL/Metal/SPIR-V, contributing new lygia functions or examples and integrations for new enviroments like TouchDesigner, GoDot, ISF, etc.

+Another way to support it, is through [GitHub Sponsorships](https://github.com/sponsors/patriciogonzalezvivo).

 # Acknowledgements

 This library has been built over years, and in many cases on top of the work of brillant generous people like: [Inigo Quiles](https://www.iquilezles.org/), [Morgan McGuire](https://casual-effects.com/), [Hugh Kennedy](https://github.com/hughsk) and [Matt DesLauriers](https://www.mattdesl.com/).

 # License

-LYGIA is dual-licensed under [the Prosperity License](https://prosperitylicense.com/versions/3.0.0) and the [Patron License](https://lygia.xyz/license) for individual cases.
+LYGIA is dual-licensed under [the Prosperity License](https://prosperitylicense.com/versions/3.0.0) and the [Patron License](https://lygia.xyz/license) for [sponsors](https://github.com/sponsors/patriciogonzalezvivo) and contributors.

-A [Patron License](https://lygia.xyz/license) can be obtained by making regular payments through [GitHub Sponsorships](https://github.com/sponsors/patriciogonzalezvivo), in amounts qualifying for a tier of rewards that includes “patron licenses”.
-A Patron License grants qualifying patrons permission to ignore any noncommercial or copyleft rules in all of [the Prosperity Licensed](https://prosperitylicense.com/versions/3.0.0) software.
+Sponsors and contributors shown in the [Patron License](https://lygia.xyz/license) can ignore any noncommercial or copyleft rules in all of [the Prosperity Licensed](https://prosperitylicense.com/versions/3.0.0) software.

-Keeping LYGIA healthy require works and dedication, I will really appreciate your support.
-That could by contributing new code (functions or examples in new enviroments like Processing, TouchDesigner, Three.js, OpenFrameworks, etc), or fixing bugs and translating the GLSL/HLSL to Metal.

-Another way to support is by [sponsoring through GitHub](https://github.com/sponsors/patriciogonzalezvivo).
-By becoming a Sponsor, you'll be helping to ensure I can spend more time fixing bugs, adding features, releasing new versions, and making more examples and expanding the support for new frameworks.